trentmcdonald/ENGL-668K-Data-Stories/README.md

 ehs@pobox.com, mkirschenbaum@gmail.com Writing your data story here (each of you) and sharing the sheet via Google completes the Exercise.

-You may notice that the format of this page is [Markdown](https://help.github.com/articles/markdown-basics/).
-Feel free to use it in your data story if you want.
-When you create your file just make sure it has the `.md` file extension.
+To create your file first fork the repository, and then use the <button>New File</button> button near the top of the screen to create a new file using your name as the filename: e.g. `matt_kirschenbaum.md`.
+Then edit the file as needed and when you are done try to send a pull request.
+You may notice that the format of the page is [Markdown](https://help.github.com/articles/markdown-basics/).
+Feel free to use markdown in your data story if you want.